Khorloogiin Choibalsan: Legacy

 Choibalsan's image in modern Mongolia remains mixed.
 At the time of his death, he was widely mourned as a hero, a patriot, and ultimately a martyr for the cause of Mongolian independence.
 Remnants of his strong personality cult, as well as successful efforts by his successor Tsendenbal to obstruct "de-Stalinization" efforts that could have shed light on Choibalsan's actions during the purges, helped solidify the positive regard many Mongolians held of their former leader.
 Official criticisms of Choibalsan in 1956 and 1969, which blamed him for "crude violations of the revolutionary law [that] led to many people perishing," and even the MPRP Central Committee's 1962 decision, in lock-step with Khrushchev's anti-Stalinization policies, to take "decisive measures to ensure complete liquidation of the harmful consequences of Kh.
 Choibalsan's cult of personality in all spheres of life," failed to generate serious public discourse on the matter.

-Some scholars have suggested the inclination of Mongolians to avoid blaming Choibalsan for the purges is in effect an attempt to exonerate themselves for what happened.
 Public anger over the violence of the purges falls predominantly on the Soviet Union and the NKVD, with Choibalsan viewed sympathetically (if not pathetically) as a puppet with little choice but to follow Moscow's instructions or else meet the fate of his predecessors Genden and Amar.

-With the end of socialist rule in 1990, however, re-examining of Choibalsan's rule has occurred, and there does seem to be an attempt by some Mongolians to come to terms with the country's socialist past in a more general context.
-Nevertheless, Choibalsan is still not the object of strong resentment in Mongolia.
-That sentiment is reserved for the Soviet Union.
-Stalin's statue, for example, was removed from in front of the National Library in 1990, shortly after the Democratic revolution.
-Choibalsan's statue, on the other hand, still stands in front of the National University in Ulaanbaatar, an institution he helped found and that for a time bore his name.
+With the end of socialist rule in 1990, however, re-examining of Choibalsan's rule has occurred.
+Nevertheless, Choibalsan is not the object of strong resentment in Mongolia.
+While Stalin's statue, for example, was removed from the front of the National Library in 1990, shortly after the Democratic revolution, Choibalsan's statue, still stands in front of the National University in Ulaanbaatar, an institution he helped found and that for a time bore his name.
 Moreover, the capital of Dornod aimag continues to carry his name.

 As for Choibalsan's lasting influence, what is clear is that his aggressively pro-Russian stance and his active role in increasing Mongolia's economic, political, and social reliance on the Soviet Union turned the country into a Soviet dependency, which has had a lasting impact on modern Mongolian identity and development.
-His decimation of the Buddhist clergy and numerous monasteries also robbed Mongolia of a rich cultural heritage.

 In 2017, the Mongolian Bank unveiled a Khorloogiin Choibalsan coin.